Auvadaiappan/Banking-Application/README.md

             Banking Application
 Welcome to the Banking Application project!
 This application is designed to provide basic banking functionalities such as account management, fund transfers, and transaction history.

 Table of Contents
-Overview
-Features
-Prerequisites
-Installation
-Usage
-Technologies
-Contributing
-License
+1.Overview
+2.Features
+3.Prerequisites
+4.Installation
+5.Usage
+6.Technologies
+7.Contributing

 Overview
     Provide a brief description of your project, including its purpose and main features.
 You can also include a screenshot or link to a demo if available.

 Features
     Account Management: Create, view, and update user accounts.
     Fund Transfers: Transfer funds between accounts securely.
     Transaction History: View a detailed history of transactions.

 Prerequisites
      List any software or tools that users need to have installed before they can run your application.

 Node.js (version x.x.x)
 SQL Server (or any other supported database)